Asus: History

 On 9 December 2008, the Open Handset Alliance announced that Asus had become one of 14 new members of the organization.
 These "new members will either deploy compatible Android devices, contribute significant code to the Android Open-Source Project, or support the ecosystem through products and services that will accelerate the availability of Android-based devices."

 On 1 June 2010, Asus spun off Pegatron.

 In October 2010, Asus and Garmin announced that they would be ending their smartphone partnership as a result of Garmin deciding to exit the product category.
-The two companies had produced six Garmin-Asus branded smartphones over the prior two years.
+The two companies had produced six Garmin-Asus branded smartphones over the previous two years.

 In December 2010, Asus launched the world's thinnest notebook, the Asus U36, with Intel processor voltage standard (not low voltage) Intel Core i3 or i5 with a thickness of only 19 mm.

 In January 2013, Asus officially ended production of its Eee PC series due to declining sales caused by consumers increasingly switching to tablets and Ultrabooks.

+In January 2014, ASUS officially launched the ZenFone smartphone line (ZenFone 4/5/6) at CES.

+In September 2014, the company introduced the ZenWatch smartwatch on Android Wear.

+In May 2016, the ZenFone 3 (ZenFone 3 / Deluxe / Ultra) was announced.

+In June 2018, ASUS launched the ROG Phone, forming the “mobile gaming” direction and the Republic of Gamers ecosystem outside of PCs.

+In December 2018, CEO Jerry Shen announced his departure.

 In April 2022, the company unveiled its new logo.

+In February 2025, ASUS announced a plan to purchase a 30 percent stake in industrial PC maker Portwell.
+Prior to the purchase, Portwell was a wholly owned subsidiary of Posiflex Technology Inc.

+In April 2025, Nokia sued ASUS, Acer, and Hisense for infringing on video streaming technologies in the U.S.

+In January 2026, Asus stated that Asus will exit the smartphone business in the same year, including ZenFone and ROG Phone business.

+In June 2026, Asus unveiled Zenni Claw, an AI assistant for Windows 11 devices, at Computex 2026.
+They described it as a system that directs tasks between local and cloud processing.
+It is expected to be available on Asus devices that use Intel, AMD, and Qualcomm.
+Zenni Claw became available as a free beta download in July 2026.